 Cocktail at Franks Library speakeasy in Hong Kong

 These Hong Kong speakeasies are some of the best in the world.
-Here’s where to find them!
+I went looking for them so you don’t have to!
+Here’s where to find the best hidden bars in Hong Kong.

 There’s something so alluring about seeking out a hidden bar away from prying eyes, and Hong Kong is no stranger to the speakeasy concept.
 Some of the best cocktail bars in Hong Kong are disguised as retail shops, concealed away in dead-end alleyways, tucked behind a faux phone booth or even hidden within another speakeasy.